stevedonovan/winapi/readme.md

     > = t[1]:send_message(186,0,0)
     6

 An entertaining way to automate some programs is to send virtual keystrokes to them.
-The function `send_input` sends characters to the current foreground window:
+The function @{send_to_window} sends characters to the current foreground window:

     > winapi.send_input '= 20 + 10\n'
     > = 20 + 10